botiqueme/alfredcohost-user-docs/docs/concepts/plans_billing_cycles_c.md

 > **NOTE** You won’t be charged during the trial period.
 The first payment is made automatically when the trial ends.

-## Changing Your Payment Card

-You can update your saved payment card at any time by going to **My host profile** > **My saved card**.

-> **IMPORTANT** Regardless of the billing cycle, any new card you add will take effect **starting from the next billing cycle**.

-## Changing Plans & Billing Cycles
+## Billing cycles across properties

-You can change the plan or billing cycle associated with a property at any time.
-Plan changes take effect immediately, while billing cycle changes apply at the next renewal date.

-## Multiple Properties and Mixed Subscriptions

-If you manage multiple properties, you can assign a **different subscription and billing cycle to each one**.
+You can subscribe **each property individually with its own plan and billing cycle**.
-For example, one property can be on the Essential plan with a monthly cycle, and another on the Premium plan with a yearly cycle — it's fully flexible.
+For example, one property can be on a monthly Essential plan, another on a yearly Premium plan. — it's fully flexible.

-When subscribing additional properties that share the same billing cycle as existing ones, you’ll only pay a **prorated amount** based on the current cycle.
-The new property’s billing cycle will align with the existing one.
+When subscribing an additional property to an existing billing cycle, you’ll only pay a **prorated amount**.
+The new property’s billing cycle automatically aligns with the existing one.

-For example, if your first property is subscribed to the Essential Concierge plan (monthly) with a renewal date of January 31st, and you subscribe a second property on January 28th, you’ll only pay a prorated amount.
+For example, if your first property renews on **Jan 31**, and you subscribe a second one on **Jan 28**, you’ll pay a prorated amount for the remaining 3 days, and both properties will renew together.

+## Changing plans & billing cycles

+Since **each property has its own plan and billing cycle**, you can change the plan or billing cycle associated with a property at any time.

+- **Switching plans** takes effect immediately.
+- **Changing the billing cycle** also takes effect immediately:
+  - If no similar subscriptions exist, a new billing cycle starts right away, and you’ll be charged a prorated amount (credit or debit, if applicable).
+  - If other subscriptions of the same type already exist (monthly or yearly), the billing cycle aligns with their renewal date, and you’ll be charged a prorated amount (credit or debit, if applicable).

+## Understand invoices

+Invoices are issued a few days after each payment and are grouped by billing cycle type, regardless of the subscribed plan.
+If you have:
+- Multiple monthly subscriptions, each month you'll receive a single monthly invoice grouping all subscriptions.
+- Multiple yearly subscriptions, each year you'll receive a single monthly invoice grouping all subscriptions.

 ## Stopping Billing Cycles

 All billing cycles are tied to active subscriptions.
 When you [cancel a subscription](../procedures/subscriptions_p.md#cancel-a-subscription), you stop the automatic renewal of its billing cycle.
-The subscription remains **active until the end of the current billing cycle**.
+The subscription stays active **until the end of the current cycle**, after which:
+- it won’t renew.
-After that, it won’t renew and the associated assistant will be unpublished.
+- the AI assistant will be unpublished.

-## Invoices

-Invoices are issued a few days after each payment and are grouped by billing cycle type, regardless of the subscribed plan.
-For example, if you have multiple subscriptions with different billing cycles, you’ll receive one invoice for all properties on a monthly plan, and one for all properties on a yearly plan.

 ## Related Topics